 It didn't take long at all for this newly renovated cottage to be snapped up by a buyer looking for a holiday home - and for Steve to secure his original asking price of $1.3 million.

-If you're interested in finding out more about the window coverings used in this renovation, get in touch with us for a free quote
+If you're interested in finding out more about the window coverings used in this renovation,

 The products in this episode were proudly supplied and installed by Luxaflex Window Fashions Gallery Dealer, Riteway Curtains and Blinds in Canberra and Yass.